aabbtree77/MNIST-0.17/README.md

 - Averaging or maxing-out classical models with tiny deformations does not improve the MNIST error rates.
 I wasted so much time to get this simple truth, even killed my SSD before its warranty time (by running the block Cholesky on 100K+ matrix sizes with 16GB RAM which demanded getting blocks back and forth from RAM to SSD).

 - The classical MNIST error rate of 0.30%-0.29% should not be hard to replicate, but 0.24% is already a practically unreachable outlier that may involve undocumented hidden factors such as Matlab's interpolation type during the shearing of images and even image dithering may have an impact.
-Nobody understands these classical limits, but they do exist.

-## Some Further Remarks
+## Notes to Myself in the Past (If I had the Time Machine...)

 - "Perfect is the enemy of good".

 - Better look for new applications such as 3D rather than pushing the error rates.

-- We no longer need hundreds of cnns competing in image recognition.
-We only need a few good ones, being FOSS and continuously updated/pushed to the limits.
-Stockfish, Stable Diffusion...
+- Python will win over Matlab, Scilab, Octave, Julia, R, Lua...

+- Interesting projects are github community efforts, not the arXiv papers: PyTorch, Leela Chess Zero, Stockfish, Stable Diffusion...

 - The interesting is also getting very costly.
 To only generate Stable Diffusion images one needs at least 6-10GB of VRAM, better a lot more.
-At this point in time (January 2023) that means buying, say, RTX4080 with 12GB of RAM.
+In the year 2023 that means buying, say, RTX4080 with 12GB of RAM.

 - "According to Mostaque, the Stable Diffusion team used a cloud cluster with 256 Nvidia A100 GPUs for training.
 This required about 150,000 hours, which Mostaque says equates to a market price of about $600,000."